 Are Pileated Woodpeckers Rare?

-No, the Pileated Woodpeckers are fairly common and can be found in different parts of the United States.
-Plus, their population has been growing steadily between 1966 and 2019.
+No, Pileated Woodpeckers are fairly common and can be found in different parts of the United States.
+Their population has been growing steadily between 1966 and 2019.

 What Attracts Woodpeckers to Your Backyard?